cerebral/cerebral/README.md

 ```

 #### Context (optional provider)
 Will extend the context.
-If the debugger is active the methods on the attached object will be wrapped and debugger till notify about their uses.
+If the debugger is active the methods on the attached object will be wrapped and debugger will notify about their uses.

 ```js
 import FunctionTree from 'function-tree'